ToniWonKanobi/theoveranalyzed.net/posts/2015/5/7/song-exploder-podcast-house-of-cards-and-downton-abbey.md

 <hr class="small">

 Those were the only two shows featured by Hirway that I was familiar with, but I'm going to subscribe.
-Who knows -- maybe [Game of Thrones][wikipedia 4] or [The Office][to] themes will end up on his podcast someday?
+Who knows---maybe [Game of Thrones][wikipedia 4] or [The Office][to] themes will end up on his podcast someday?

 [From [Mark Bramhill][twitter 2], the guy responsible for the [Welcome To Macintosh][macintosh] [podcast][overcast 2], which is a great listen for Apple fans]